 Pros of cordless lawn mowers:

 Batteries and chargers can sometimes be shared with other tools in the same brand’s range.

 Cons of cordless lawn mowers:

-- Battery charging times vary between models.
-A good charging time is around one hour.
-Some mowers can take more than six hours to fully charge.
+Battery charging times vary.
+A good charging time is around one hour, but some mowers can take more than six hours to fully charge.

-- The cost of the battery and charger is sometimes not included in the price of the mower.
-Spare batteries can be very expensive.
+The cost of the battery and charger is sometimes not included in the price of the mower.

 Pros of petrol lawn mowers:

 They’re not limited by a power cable, so can be used anywhere.

 Many offer the ability to mulch the clippings.